argoproject/Argo/docs/api/inc/update.rst

    :since: 0.4

-   :returns: bool $f series landing pages (and series) were enabled by this function.
+   :returns: boolean $result If series landing pages (and series) were enabled by this function.

 .. php:function:: largo_remove_topstory_prominence_term()

    Remove "top-story" prominence term to avoid conflicts with homepages that will register it

-   :returns: array $f deleted prominence terms
+   :returns: array $results Deleted prominence terms

 .. php:function:: largo_set_new_option_defaults()